For consistency across New Relic content, here are our general word usage guidelines:

 Parent accounts were previously referred to as master accounts, and there are still some uses of this in the codebase.

 Don't use this outside of browser monitoring docs.
 Often abbreviated as RUM, this is a generic industry term for browser monitoring.
-New Relic refers to this as
+New Relic usually refers to this as

 page load timing or